hyc1984tw/Sales-prediction-model-project/01_Data_collection/readme.md

 * Location: Taiwan > Taichung City
 * Time Window: In the past five years

 After specifying the parameters, we can download the googld trend data result in csv file format.
+We then upload the csv files into GCP．

-1. Public Bank Day and Weekend Information in the past
+1. **Public Bank Day and Weekend Information in the past